Ezku/ezku.github.io/README.md

 #### Software architect, software developer @ Soprano Brain Alliance 2006-2012

 - Web software architect with many hats in a team of a dozen developers
+- Project work for clients ranging from small US-based startups to large domestic enterprises
-- Organized TDD workshops and presentations on tech subjects to disseminate information
+- Organized TDD workshops and presentations on other tech subjects to disseminate information
 - Spearheaded a corporate-endorsed open source code sharing effort to reduce repeated effort and improve company profile internally
 - Was responsible for an in-house application boilerplate used in a multitude of different projects
-- Project work for clients ranging from small US-based startups to large domestic enterprises

 - Zend Framework
 - Doctrine ORM